 - For a series of dependable and branched data input flows.

 - When users need to accomplish a goal that relies on complex task and sub-task completion.

 Wizards are a poor choice for expert users who commit actions frequently because it reduces their locus of control.
 Trained users often find wizards to be patronizing because of their inflexibility.
 Basic and sectioned forms are better alternatives for power users.

 The need for the incorporation of a wizard is determined after requirements of the system and user goals are understood.
 If the information needs occur more than once, entered by experienced users, or are limited, consider using other methods of data collection.

 After system requirements are known, designers often employ task analysis to inform the wizard’s information architecture.
-It is important to allow the user’s needs to guide the process, instead relying on the creator’s biases.
+It is important to allow the user’s needs to guide the process, instead of relying on the creator’s biases.
 The goal is to bridge the gap between a user’s mental model, and the system’s data requirements.

 Let’s pretend we are creating a personal finance application.
-We learn from research that our target users want to see all their transactions categorized and accounted for, and have a desire to set financial goals.
+We learn from the research that our target users want to see all their transactions categorized and accounted for, and have a desire to set financial goals.
 Based on this insight, we determine some general startup tasks.

 From there, we determine the information requirements based on these general tasks.